jqueryscript/ChatGPT-Resources/README.md

 - [OpenAIAuth](https://github.com/acheong08/OpenAIAuth) - OpenAI Authentication Library for ChatGPT
 - [talk-to-chatgpt](https://github.com/C-Nedelcu/talk-to-chatgpt) - A new javascript program that allows users to interact with the ChatGPT AI using their voice, rather than just by typing.
 - [liboai](https://github.com/D7EAD/liboai) - A C++17 library to access the entire OpenAI API.
+- [TalkGPT](https://github.com/ShadovvBeast/TalkGPT) - TalkGPT allows you to easily interact with ChatGPT, the state-of-the-art language model developed by OpenAI.
+With TalkGPT, you can talk to ChatGPT naturally, with your voice, and it will answer with a voice as well!

 ## Apps